krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 - Context ID - if you are using async-profiler with [Context ID PR](https://github.com/jvm-profiling-tools/async-profiler/pull/576){:target="_blank"} merged

-That information is already there, we just need to extract what we need and present it in nice form.
+So all the information is already there, we just need to extract what we need and present it visually.

 ## Flame graphs
 {: #flames }

 If you do **sampling profiling** you need to visualize the results.
 The results are nothing more than a **set of stack traces**.
-My favorite way of visualization is a **flame graph**.
+My favorite visualization is a **flame graph**.
 The easiest way to understand what flame graphs are is to understand how they are created.

-First part is to draw a rectangle for each frame of each stack trace.
+First, we draw a rectangle for each frame of each stack trace.
 The stack traces are drawn bottom-up and sorted alphabetically.
-For example, such a graph:
+For example, such a graph looks like:

 ![alt text](/assets/hz-sql/flame-1.png "flame")

-corresponds to set of stack traces:
+This corresponds to the following set of stack traces:

 * 3 samples - ```a() -> h()```
 * 5 samples - ```b() -> d() -> e() -> f()```